-In May, your student's course requests will be available on PowerSchool.
+In the spring, historically in May, your student's course requests will be available on PowerSchool.
 This is an opportunity to verify that your student's course requests are correct.
 Contact your student's counselor if problems arise.
 Counselors have limited availability over the summer, so it is best to contact your student's counselor before the end of the school year to resolve problems, rather than waiting until the first day of school in August.